altwalker/altwalker/docs/installation.md

 ## Install .NET Core (Optional)

-.NET Core is required by AltWalker when you want to write your tests in a dotnet supported language.
+.NET Core is required by AltWalker when you want to write your tests in a .NET supported language.

 * Install .NET Core Runtime - enables AltWalker to execute compiled tests.
-Preferred in production environment
+Preferred in production environment.
 * Install .NET Core SDK -  enables AltWalker to use dotnet to compile and run your tests.
-Preferred in development environment
+Preferred in development environment.

 The `dotnet` command needs to be available under `/usr/bin/dotnet`.
 Installing .NET Core with snap makes the `dotnet` command available under a different path.
 In this case create a symbolic link `ln -s /path/to/dotnet /usr/bin/dotnet`